John Scoggin | Director

 Xavier is Student President of the Walt Whitman Speech and Debate Team (MD).
 He is a two-time semifinalist at NCFL Nationals, a qualifier to NSDA Nationals, and has earned three bids to the TOC.
 Xavier also directed LD tabulation for the 2015 Capitol Beltway Invitational hosted by Walt Whitman.
 Outside of debate, he enjoys cooking, playing piano, reading philosophy, and swimming.

 Areas of Expertise: framework debate (especially Kant, post-Kantian philosophy, Levinas), asexuality studies, 2AR crystallization.

 Nick debated for Loyola High School from 2012-15, serving as captain his senior year.
 He was in outrounds at tournaments including St. Marks, Meadows, Blake, Golden Desert, and Stanford over his junior and senior years, earning a bid and reaching three bid rounds to the TOC.
-He will attend Santa Clara University, majoring in Computer Science.
+He attends Santa Clara University, majoring in Computer Science.
 While he no longer works at the Premier Debate Institute, he is a valuable curricular and web consultant.

 Areas of Expertise: ethical modesty, reflective equilibrium, Nietzsche, pragmatism, rule consequentialism.

 Bo debated for Loyola High School (CA) earning two TOC bids at Golden Desert and Harvard-Westlake.
 He reached elimination rounds at tournaments such as Alta, Cal, CPS, Emory, Greenhill, Golden Desert, HW, Stanford, UPS, and USC.
 He qualified to the California State tournament and also won the 2014 Jack Howe Invitational at Cal State Long Beach.
 He now competes in policy debate for Indiana University.